 The re-subdivision of earlier allotments and small-scale speculative development was also a feature of the second half of the nineteenth century in Carlton.
-This resulted in some irregular allotment sizes, and consequently atypical building plans and designs, including dwellings with asymmetrical frontages, terraces of inconsistent widths, and row houses off-alignment to the street.26
+This resulted in some irregular allotment sizes, and consequently atypical building plans and designs, including dwellings with asymmetrical frontages, terraces of inconsistent widths, and row houses off-alignment to the street.28

 By the late nineteenth century, some distinction had emerged between development in the north and south of the precinct.
 With the construction of the REB and development of Carlton Gardens, the main thoroughfares in the south attracted more affluent middle-class development, including larger houses which often replaced earlier more modest dwellings, and named rows of terraces.
-These developments complemented the London-style residential squares of the suburb, which were generally anticipated in the early subdivisions, and included University Square, Macarthur Place, Murchison Square and Argyle Square.
+These developments complemented the London-style residential squares of the suburb, which were generally anticipated in the early subdivisions, and INCORPORATED DOCUMENT - SCHEDULE TO CLAUSE 72.04 Page | 15 included University Square, Macarthur Place, Murchison Square and Argyle Square.
 Small workers' cottages tended to be constructed on secondary streets, including narrow ROWs behind larger properties.
 In the north, modest cottage rows on small allotments were more typical, reflecting the working class demographic of this area of Carlton.
 However, cottage rows were still named, as evidenced by Canning Street to the north of Kay Street which was occupied by Theresa cottages, Crimple cottages and Henrietta cottages.
-Such cottages tended to be of three or four rooms, compared to the much larger residences of generally eight rooms to the south.27 clearance' movement from the interwar period.
-In the mid-twentieth century, Carlton remained characteristically a working class suburb, its residents predominantly low-income workers and immigrants.29
+Such cottages tended to be of three or four rooms, compared to the much larger residences of generally eight rooms to the south.29

-In the early decades of the twentieth century, the demographics of Carlton began to change, with recent arrivals from Eastern Europe including Jewish families.28 The rapid development of the nineteenth century, which had included construction of tiny cottages in rear lanes, became the focus of the so-called 'slum
+In the early decades of the twentieth century, the demographics of Carlton began to change, with recent arrivals from Eastern Europe including Jewish families.30 The rapid development of the nineteenth century, which had included construction of tiny cottages in rear lanes, became the focus of the so-called 'slum clearance' movement from the interwar period.
+In the mid-twentieth century, Carlton remained characteristically a working class suburb, its residents predominantly low-income workers and immigrants.31

 The most high profile of the immigrant groups to arrive in Carlton in the post-war period were the Italians, with the suburb becoming known as 'Little Italy'; Greek and Lebanese families also arrived in large numbers.
-Post-war migration had a significant impact on the the suburb, not least in the transformation of Lygon Street.
-In the section between Queensberry and Elgin streets, there were 14 Italian proprietors in 1945, increasing to 47 by 1960, many of whom were restaurant operators.30 Melbourne's inner suburbs in the post-war period offered cheaper housing and access to manufacturing work, and by 1960 there were an estimated 6,500 Italian residents in Carlton, approximately one quarter of the suburb's population.31
+Post-war migration had a significant impact on the suburb, not least in the transformation of Lygon Street.
+In the section between Queensberry and Elgin streets, there were 14 Italian proprietors in 1945, increasing to 47 by 1960, many of whom were restaurant operators.32 Melbourne's inner suburbs in the post-war period offered cheaper housing and access to manufacturing work, and by 1960 there were an estimated 6,500 Italian residents in Carlton, approximately one quarter of the suburb's population.33

 Students have been associated with Carlton since the establishment of the University of Melbourne in the 1850s.
-However, more affordable tertiary education, and the (then) relatively cheap cost of housing, brought large numbers of students to the suburb from the 1960s.32 This led to another cultural shift in Carlton, as the suburb became synonymous with new and alternative social and artistic movements in literature, film and theatre.
+However, more affordable tertiary education, and the (then) relatively cheap cost of housing, brought large numbers of students to the suburb from the 1960s.34 This led to another cultural shift in Carlton, as the suburb became synonymous with new and alternative social and artistic movements in literature, film and theatre.
 La Mama Theatre and the Pram Factory were innovators in the theatrical arts.
 The suburb was also documented in popular film and television.